DeanHickerson/Apprise/README.md

 # Apprise

 Apprise, much like the definition of the word, is a tool to inform a group of people.
-I originally developed the tool as an alert system that could broad cast to a user base.
+I originally developed the tool as an alert system that could broadcast to a user base.

 The basic framework can be used for just about anything that needs to pass information from the web to a server's file system.